-Hundreds Of ISIS Prisoners Escape After Donald Trump Orders American Troop Pullback In Syria, ISIS Flag Raised
+Hundreds Of Islamic State Militants Escape Prison After Donald Trump Orders American Troop Pullback In Syria

 Kurdish forces have reportedly turned their focus on defending against the Turkish attacks, calling on the United States and the international community for help in protecting civilians under bombardment there.
 In doing so, the Kurds are feared to be abandoning prisons where captured ISIS militants have been held since the Kurdish-led campaign nearly wiped out the Islamist militant group.

-These ISIS militants have reportedly already begun to regroup, and the New York Times reported that the ISIS flag has been raised in a part of northern where the group may have already regained control.
+These ISIS militants have reportedly already begun to regroup, and The New York Times reported that the ISIS flag has been raised in a part of northern Syria where the group may have already regained control.

-There have also been reports of atrocities committed by Turkish-backed militant groups, with video that appears to show militants executing Kurdish soldiers and a Kurdish politician and activist.
-Other video shows children who have been killed in Turkish-led bombing campaigns or as their families attempt to flee the ongoing attacks.
+There have also been reports of atrocities committed by Turkish-backed militant groups, with a video that appears to show militants executing Kurdish soldiers and a Kurdish politician and activist.
+Another video shows children who have been killed in Turkish-led bombing campaigns or as their families attempt to flee the ongoing attacks.

 We spoke now with Jelal Ayaf, co-chair of Ayn Issa camp.
 He told us: